After School Clubs From Hex & Company

 This program will introduce players to the core concepts of tabletop role play and teach the rules of a few beginner-friendly game systems.
 Tabletop Roleplaying Games (RPGs) are narrative game systems that encourage cooperation, decision-making and creative thinking.
 RPG players are immersed in a shared story-telling experience as they work together to overcome obstacles and solve problems.

-Game systems may include: Hero Kids.
-No Thank You Evil!, Do: Pilgrims of the Flying Temple, Microscope, Dungeon Crawl Classics and Dungeons & Dragons.
+Game systems may include: No Thank You Evil!, Mouse Guard, Dungeon Crawl Classics and Dungeons & Dragons.

 Our most advanced board game program is for veterans of our After School programs and older kids that are interested in more complicated strategy games.
 A wide range of game categories are explored in a progressive curriculum with the intent of playing a complex variety of mechanics, subject matter and strategies.
 Students will continue to develop their strategic thinking, planning and good sportsmanship as they play both competitive and cooperative games.